 Making Use of Creative Commons

 If you are interested in learning more about the licenses and how they might work for your creative or academic work, you can read more at creativecommons.org.
-There is also a creative commons search, linked at the right, that allows you to find other works which have been released with Creative Commons licenses for use in your own presentations and projects, often without the need to secure further permission.
+There is also a creative commons search that allows you to find other works which have been released with Creative Commons licenses for use in your own presentations and projects, often without the need to secure further permission.

 Frequently Asked Questions